William-Thompson12/Buckets/README.md

     - signup/login.html:

         - Content:
-            - User forum that conects to Firebase in -> Login.js and allows users to register or login.
+            - User forum that conects to Firebase and allows users to register or login.
             - Link to homepage and login or signup.

         - Footer